rgwilton/iana-yang-guidance/draft-verdt-iana-yang-guidance.md

 This document gives instructions to IANA on how to handle YANG modules that are published in RFCs and also YANG modules that are derived from IANA registries.

-Incorrect interpretion of this document could cause incorrect handling or versioning of IANA maintained YANG modules.
+Incorrect interpretation of this document could cause incorrect handling or versioning of IANA maintained YANG modules.

 This document recommends the usage of various tools.
 Bugs or attacks on these tools could cause the tools to give incorrect or misleading guidance.
 In all cases, secondary evaluation of output of the tools should be performed to confirm that they are giving the anticipated results.
-The *YANG Doctors* team can also be contacted for further advice, if required.
+The _YANG Doctors_ team can also be contacted for further advice, if required.

 # IANA Considerations